SimpliField/express-httptables/README.md

 ##### Description

-Just a use possible use case of HTTPTables in an express app.
+Just a possible use case of HTTPTables in an express app.